simonw/datasette-edit-schema/README.md

 * Delete a table
 * Change the primary key of a table to another column containing unique values
 * Update the foreign key constraints on a table
+* Add an index (or unique index) to a column on a table
+* Drop an index from a table

 ## Installation